Data Expedition, Inc. ®

 Common Network Performance Problems

 Transferring data from one computer to another involves passing that data through dozens, sometimes hundreds, of software and hardware components.
-Problems at any one of these steps may severely impede the overall performance of the transfer.
+Performance may be limited within a computer or within the network.
 Sometimes components which are functioning normally by themselves may interact in unexpected ways to create unexpected problems.
-As the number of components increases, the likelihood of problems increases exponentially.

 Workstation or Server